(Updated November, 2023)

-BELLEAIR, Fla. - In the place where it all began for the LPGA Tour, one ambitious golf club seeks to take the world's foremost women's golf organization to the next level.
+BELLEAIR, Fla. - In the place where it all began for the LPGA Tour, one ambitious golf club continues to push the world's foremost women's golf organization to the next level.

-The club is Pelican Golf Club - simply "The Pelican," for those in the know - and it hosts the second-annual Pelican Women's Championship this week.
+The club is Pelican Golf Club - simply "The Pelican," for those in the know - and it hosts THE ANNIKA Driven by Gainbridge at Pelican.
 The Doyle family, whose DEX Imaging is one of the region's foremost purveyors of business equipment, bought the course, then called Belleview Biltmore Golf Club, in 2017 and subsequently turned it from a scruffy town-owned facility into one of the Florida's most exclusive private clubs.

 "What we'd love to turn this into is a tournament for the ladies that they come to every year," said Dan Doyle, Jr., who, along with his father, Dan Sr., owns Pelican Golf Club.
 "The only way I could equate it would be you've got the Masters and they play it at Augusta every year.
 We want this to be the women's version of the Masters."